hani-suraya/bank_customer_churn_pbi/README.md

 3. **Middle Income Customer Retention**
    - Middle-income customers have the lowest churn rate at 20%, which suggests that the bank's services and products are well-suited to this demographic.
 The bank should continue focusing on maintaining and enhancing value for middle-income customers, ensuring their needs and expectations are consistently met.

-4. **Youth Engagement**
-   - The low churn rate among teenagers (<20 years) suggests the bank's products and services appeal to younger customers.
-The bank should continue offering products that attract and retain young customers, potentially focusing on digital solutions and educational programs about financial literacy.